I recently had a question from one of our loyal visitors, I thought it was a great Q&A to share and explore a bit, here it is:

 Any score below 700 could probably use some improvement.
 If you want some of the best rates and terms lenders have to offer, then you will want to work on raising your credit score to at least 725, which is considered by most to be well within the “good” range.

-How Does a 695 Credit Score Compare To Others?
+How Does a 695 Credit Score Rate?

 Most credit scores including FICO and VantageScore range from 300-850, the higher the better.
 Within that range, there are different categories, ranging from very poor, to excellent.
-Here’s a general idea of the ranges and their “ratings”.
-Your range will be indicated below.

 - 750-850 – Excellent (30.3% of people)